drdeeks/frame-breaker-85/README.md

 - **Quick Auth**: Seamless authentication with Farcaster accounts
 - **Social Sharing**: Easy sharing of scores and achievements
 - **Responsive Design**: Optimized for mobile and desktop Farcaster clients
-- **Blockchain Integration**: Submit scores to Base chain with gas fees
+- **Blockchain Integration**: Submit scores to Base and Monad chains with gas fees
 - **Wallet Support**: Connect Ethereum wallets for blockchain transactions

 ## Features